Daylily, Hemerocallis spp., is a flowering perennial in the Asphodelaceae family that brightens summer gardens in USDA Hardiness Zones 3 to 9.

 This is all well and good for commercial growers, but it may seem like a lot of effort for the home gardener.

-An alternative to chemical treatments, and to avoid alternating systemic with contact products, is a biofungicide called CEASE™, available from Arbico Organics.
+An alternative to chemical treatments, and to avoid the necessity of alternating systemic with contact products, is a biofungicide called CEASE™, available from Arbico Organics.

 This is a product that works on contact with foliage.
 It contains Bacillus subtilis, a naturally occurring bacterium, as opposed to a chemical fungicide.
 The spores of the bacteria compete with the fungal spores and prevent them from growing.